Justin Turner Player Props: Red Sox vs. Cubs

 Justin Turner At The Plate

-- Turner leads Boston in slugging percentage (.469) thanks to 33 extra-base hits.
+- Turner leads Boston with a slugging percentage of .475, fueled by 35 extra-base hits.

-- Turner will look to extend his 10-game hitting streak.
-He's batting .389 with one homer in his last outings.
+- Turner will look to extend his 11-game hitting streak.
+He's batting .389 with one homer during his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.